EricZinda/Perplexity/backlog.md

   - I don't want X
 - implement "how many vegetarian dishes are there"
 - implement "how many vegetarian dishes do you have?"
+- There should be an exception if lift is called on a function that doesn't have its parameters marked as taking all types of sets

+- Bugs:

 - ChatGPT scenario: